quickwit-oss/quickwit/docs/design/architecture.md

 ### Index storage

 Quickwit stores indexed data on Amazon S3.
 In a single-server deployment, this can also be your local disk.
-We plan to support HDFS or any other cloud storage.
+We plan to support other cloud storage, as well as HDFS.

 ### Metastore